Munson Diner: In popular culture

 The diner has served as a filming location in Kojak and American Express commercials.
 It served as "Reggie's Diner", the local alternative to Monk's Cafe, in several episodes of Seinfeld, such as in "The Soup", when George introduces the gang to Reggie's because his attempts to date a waitress at Monk's have led to an awkward situation.
 In "The Bizarro Jerry" episode, the 'regular gang' of Reggie's Diner befriend Elaine and introduce her to the "alternate bizarro universe" that goes on there.
-In "The Pool Guy", George escapes to Reggie's when his fiancee joins the friend group at Monk's.
+In "The Pool Guy", George escapes to Reggie's when his fiancée joins the friend group at Monk's.

 The 2014 dark comedy film Hits, directed by David Cross and starring Matt Walsh and Michael Cera, was filmed and set in Liberty, New York, and the diner can be seen in the opening moments of the film as well as a later scene inside the diner.